leojahrens/scatterfit/README.md

 # SCATTERFIT v1.6

-Scatterfit includes two commands for Stata that produce a wide range of scatter plots with overlaid fit lines: scatterfit and slopefit.
+Scatterfit includes two commands for Stata that produce a wide range of scatter plots with overlaid fit lines. `scatterfit` visualizes the relationship between two variables. `slopefit` is for interaction models and visualizes the relationship between x and y conditional on another variable z.

 To install the package, execute the following command in Stata

 ```
 net install scatterfit, from(https://raw.githubusercontent.com/leojahrens/scatterfit/master) replace
 ```

 Once installed, please see `help scatterfit` and `help slopefit` for syntax and the whole range of options.

 There are two tutorials below that showcase the possibilities of the two commands.

 # Creating plots with scatterfit